Y diawl a’m llaw chwith

 A. L. Reynolds lives in the beautiful Conwy Valley, where the surroundings add more than a little inspiration to her writing.
 After a misspent youth pursuing literature and mediaeval studies to postgraduate level, she now divides her time between her children, her cats, and her computer.

 Her first novel, How Glass Becomes Sand, was published (as A. L. Doughty) while she was still at university by Gwasg y Bwthyn, Caernarfon.
-Her second novel, Of the Ninth Verse, was published by Cockatrice Books in 2021, and will be followed by Seaside Towns.
+Her second novel, Of the Ninth Verse, was published by Cockatrice Books in 2021, and will be followed by Seaside Towns late in 2022.

 Of the Ninth Verse by A. L. Reynolds